DocsUser Guide

 Connecting cloud accounts

-Connecting a cloud billing account unlocks the full spend analytics suite — trends, anomalies, service breakdowns, rightsizing signals, and budget tracking against real spend.
+Connecting a cloud billing account unlocks spend analytics for trends, service breakdowns, budget tracking, forecasts, allocation, and optimization review.
 Connections are read-only; Rateplane never provisions or modifies cloud resources.

 Supported providers